nicholasdille/dille.name/_posts/2002/2002-02-21-updated-cross-compiling-hint-for-linux-from-scratch-to-version-2-0-1.md

 ---
 I have updated the crosscompiling hint with the following:

-  * added some more explanations in the uname hack section
+  * added some more explanations in the uname hack section<!--more-->

 It can be downloaded [here](/media/2002/02/2002-02-21-crosscompiling-x86-2.0.1.txt).